CatsSomeCat/Unban-all/README.md

 Windows)
 .

-Before running the bot you will need to install all the requirements with this command:
+Before running the app you will need to install all the requirements with this command:

 ```
 python3 -m pip install -r requirements.txt